segment-any-text/wtpsplit/README.md

 }
 ```

+## Acknowledgments

+Ivan Vulić is supported by a personal Royal Society University Research Fellowship ‘Inclusive and Sustainable Language Technology for a Truly Multilingual World’ (no 221137; 2022–).
+Research supported with Cloud TPUs from Google’s TPU Research Cloud (TRC).
+We thank Christoph Minixhofer for advice in the initial stage of this project.
+We also thank Sebastian Ruder and Srini Narayanan for helpful feedback on a draft of the paper.

 ## Previous Version

 *This repository previously contained `nnsplit`, the precursor to `wtpsplit`.
 You can still use the `nnsplit` branch (or the `nnsplit` PyPI releases) for the old version, however, this is highly discouraged and not maintained!
 Please let me know if you have a usecase which `nnsplit` can solve but `wtpsplit` can not.*